deytalytics/dataproductpoc-docs/dp-admin-website.md

    * Trigger pulling data in from a specific data source to the input data layer
    * Create, View and update pipeline SQL which will transform and move data from the input data layer to the output data layer
    * Trigger the execution of the pipeline SQL
+   * Configure dataset user/group permissions and push these to the dataset_auth database